Information for Lancaster University Distance Learners

 Using other Libraries

-Staff and students based at a distance from the Lancaster campus may be able to use other libraries.
+Staff and students based at a distance from the Lancaster campus may be able to use other libraries in the UK and Ireland.
 Please see our information on Using other Libraries.
 More information on the SCONUL Access scheme can be found on the SCONUL website.

 If you are a Lancaster University student and need a Lancaster University card, eg as proof of your home institution if you are visiting another library, and cannot visit the library to get one, please email the Registry at email@example.com with your student ID number and a photo.
 Please also make sure the Registry has your current address for posting your card.